TRMSC/cloud-backup/README.md

 ### Roadmap:

-- Backup the data-directory from the cloud
 - Prevent overwriting todays backup
+- Autoremove older backups
 - Making executable files for linux and windows
+- Backup the data-directory from the cloud

 ---